How flip phones have evolved, from Y2K to 2023

 Teenagers are wearing baggy jeans, Hollywood stars are appearing in romcoms and pop punk is on the radio.
 Nope, we’re not describing the turn of the millennium – we’re talking about 2023.
 Thanks to a wave of nostalgia for the early 2000s, plenty of trends we thought we’d left behind are making a comeback.

 Those of us who remember the early 2000s generally don’t miss the period’s clunky technology.
 One thing we have always felt nostalgic for, though, is the feeling of snapping our flip phone shut at the end of a call.
-So we love that a new generation of flip phones – one that started with Samsung’s groundbreaking Galaxy Flip and Fold models – is bringing that satisfying snap into the present day.
+So we love that a new generation of flip and foldable phones are bringing that satisfying snap into the present day.

 Below, we take a tour through the history of the flip phone, from the first model in the late 1990s to 2023.